Contents

 4. Visit the Chagga Tribe on the Slopes of Mount Kilimanjaro

-Chagga people have caught the attention of many people who are visiting Tanzania.
+The Chagga people have attracted the attention of many visitors to Tanzania.

-Either they’re visiting for wildlife safaris or Mount Kilimanjaro climbing.
+Either they’re visiting for wildlife safaris or for climbing Mount Kilimanjaro.

-There are many things to learn from the Chagga tribe.
-Including coffee farming.
+There is much to learn from the Chagga tribe, including coffee farming.

-Local beer production, traditional songs, and visiting Materuni waterfalls.
+Local beer production, traditional songs, and visiting the Materuni waterfalls.

-You can decide to stay for days or take a short trip to Materuni village.
+You can stay for days or take a short trip to Materuni Village.

 This place is the last village before the Mount Kilimanjaro conservation area.